-- · Maximum of twenty hours of required scheduled activities per week - · Approximately two hours of assigned preparation materials per each hour of required scheduled activities averaged over the course of a - · Students in good standing may take student enrichment electives, which will not count towards required activities or duty-hour limits.
+- Maximum of 20 hours of required scheduled activities per week - Approximately two hours of assigned preparation materials per each hour of required scheduled activities averaged over the course of a week. - Students in good standing may take student enrichment electives, which will not count towards required activities or duty-hour limits.